NetHead21/sports_complex_booking_system/README.md

 - Clean Architecture principles by Robert C. Martin
 - Python community for excellent libraries and tools
 - MySQL team for robust database features
-- Contributors and testers who helped improve the system
+- Practices of the Python Pro by Dane Hillard

 ---